 Colorado is among eighteen states planning to go ahead with the scheduled July exam.
 The plan has drawn concern — and a petition — from prospective test takers, but Colorado Supreme Court Attorney Regulation Counsel Jessica Yates seeks to quell some of the concerns.

-In addition to Colorado, Alabama, Idaho, Iowa, Kansas, Kentucky, Montana, Nebraska, North Carolina, North Dakota, Oklahoma and Virginia are some states slated for an in-person exam this month, according to information from the National Conference of Bar Examiners.
+In addition to Colorado Alabama, Idaho, Iowa, Kansas, Kentucky, Montana, Nebraska, North Carolina, North Dakota, Oklahoma and Virginia, according to information from the National Conference of Bar Examiners.
 Minnesota is also allowing applicants to transfer to the February or July 2021 exam without filing a new application, as well as offering supervised practice options for recent grads.

 For Colorado, “we feel we’ve got the right balance,” said Jessica Yates, Colorado Supreme Court attorney regulation counsel.
 She added that extensive conversations were held with state and local level health agencies in Colorado about how best to approach the exam with groups like the Colorado Department of Health and Environment and the Tri-County Health Department.